robstoll/atrium/README.md

 - add assertion functions specific to Kotlin 1.3 in a separate API modules (compatiblity with 1.2 will stay until 1.0.0)
 - move away from ResourceBundle/Properties-based translation to something more MPP friendly (e.g. gettext).
 - refactor core and domain architecture - most likely we are going to move away from ServiceLoader and replace `-robstoll` and `-robstoll-lib` modules with one `-impl` module
-- fix verbosity issues in conjunction with feature assertions and explanatory assertion groups.
+- fix verbosity issues in conjunction with feature assertions and explanatory groups.
 - provide an easy way to create failure hints.

 ## 0.11.0